-Maintenance and production culture was mired in a “break-then-fix” mentality.
+Maintenance and production have a “break-then-fix” mentality.
 Production runs hard until assets break, then maintenance, acting like a fire department, comes to the rescue.
-Permission to maintain really means permission to repair only when those assets fail.
-Production egos often dominate the management agenda and maintainers are their servants.
-This culture will under perform, failing to achieve world-class levels of performance and desired results.
+It’s exciting and some may even enjoy it.
+Maintenance gets to be the hero!
+Usually, production calls the shots.
+Maintenance only gets the time to work on assets when they break.
+Doing proactive maintenance, especially if it requires downtime, is rarely allowed.
+Production egos dominate and maintainers are treated like their servants.
+This culture always under performs, failing to achieve world-class levels of performance and desired results.

 Minor shutdowns and repairs must be completed on time.
 Finishing late reveals a lack of planning.
 Any preventative repairs that are followed closely by start up failures (infant mortality) will undermine credibility.
 All too often, maintainers set themselves up for failure and struggle to gain the needed trust.

-Schedules need flexibility.
-Estimates won’t be 100 per cent accurate and job plan flaws will result in delays.
+Schedules will also need flexibility.
+Estimates of job duration won’t be 100 per cent accurate.
+Any job plan flaws will result in delays.
 In the early days switching from break-then-fix, there will still be many breakdowns and “emergencies.”
-It will take time for good planning and scheduling practices to take hold but not as long as you might think.
-Reasonable scheduling (with a minimal amount of planning) demonstrating “on time” delivery, will help calm jittery production managers and reduce pressure for urgent action on everything.
-Credibility will grow and results will accumulate as you demonstrate “schedule success.”
+It will take time for good planning and scheduling practices to take hold.
+But it won’t take as long as you might think.
+I’ve seen dramatic changes in just weeks.

 Once these practices are firmly in place and a sense of calm is restored, efforts such as RCM will stand a good chance of raising the bar and can deliver even higher levels of safe, productive capacity and profitable performance.UPTIME Training